monmima/main-aide-memoire/npm/upgrading-node.md

 1. Run N

         sudo n stable

+1. Before checking for the version of NPM, close you Terminal window and reopen it.
+This way, you will be sure the version number was updated.

 You could also replace **stable** with **latest** or with a specific version number such a **7.1.2**.